-1.1.5 All work performed under this Professional Standard, whether by the Member providing advice or by a Member supporting the Member providing advice, is designated as an Applicable Service.
-As such, Members' attention is directed towards Practice Guideline 1 (General Actuarial Practice) which applies to Applicable Services.
-In the case of a Member supporting the

-Member providing advice, Practice Guideline 1 applies as relevant to their contribution to the Services.

-1.1.6 This version of the Professional Standard incorporates changes relating to Members who support another Member providing a Benefit Certificate under this Professional Standard.
+- 1.1.5 All work performed under this Professional Standard, whether by the Member providing advice or by a Member supporting the Member providing advice, is designated as an Applicable Service.
+As such, the Member's attention is directed towards Practice Guideline 1 (General Actuarial Practice).
+In the case of a Member supporting the Member providing advice, Practice Guideline 1 applies as relevant to their contribution to the Services. - 1.1.6 This version of the Professional Standard incorporates changes that strongly encourage the preparation of Benefit Certificates on a basis that prevents salary sacrifice contributions being used to reduce employer SG obligations (Preferred Approach).
+The changes take into account amendments to the SG Act provisions relating to accumulation funds that were made in 2019 and took effect from 1 January 2020.